rocket-pool/RPIPs/RPIPs/RPIP-42.md

 ## Penalizable offenses
 This portion of the RPIP SHALL be considered Living.
-It may be updated by a DAO vote.
+It may be updated by a DAO vote following the existing rules and conventions for RPIP modifications.

 | Offense   | Penalty              | Added      | Updated    |
 |-----------|----------------------|------------|------------|